notaryproject/notation/specs/notation-cli.md

 # Notation CLI

 The following spec outlines the notation CLI.
-The CLI commands are what's currently available in [notation v0.7.1-alpha.1](https://github.com/notaryproject/notation/releases/tag/v0.7.1-alpha.1)
+The CLI commands are what's currently available in [notation v0.7.1-alpha.1](https://github.com/notaryproject/notation/releases/tag/v0.7.1-alpha.1).
+The CLI experience in alpha.1 does not represent the final user experience, and CLI commands may have breaking changes before RC release as the CLI experience is finalized.

 ## Table of Contents
 - [notation](#notation)